 It’s important to note the inverse relationship between motion isolation and responsiveness, which is used to evaluate mattresses for sex.
 Mattresses that offer good motion isolation tend to be less responsive, and thus not as good for sex, whereas those with poor motion isolation are often highly responsive.

-Noise: Noise control is linked to motion transfer and isolation, since mattresses that offer one typically offer the other as well.
+Noise control is linked to motion transfer and isolation, since mattresses that offer one typically offer the other as well.
 Mattresses made of foam or latex are often virtually silent when bearing weight.
-This can cut down on nighttime disruptions, and also ensure discreet sex.
+This can cut down on nighttime disruptions if your partner moves often during the night, and also ensure discreet sex.

 Firmness refers to how soft or firm the mattress feels beneath different sleepers.
 Most manufacturers rate firmness on a 1 to 10 scale, with 1 being the least firm and 10 being the firmest, but the vast majority of mattresses sold today fall between a 3 (Soft) and an 8 (Firm).

 Firmness preferences sharply vary from sleeper to sleeper, and often depend on factors like height, body weight and sleep position.
 Someone who weighs 250 pounds and sleeps on their side, for instance, will usually feel most comfortable on a mattress rated 6 (Medium Firm) to 8 (Firm); anything with a lower firmness rating may lead to uncomfortable sinking.
 On the other hand, someone who weighs 100 pounds and sleeps on their back may need a less-firm mattress in order to sink into the sleep surface and alleviate pressure points.

 Some couples compromise in terms of mattress firmness.
 However, if you and your sleep partner have significantly different firmness preferences, then a ‘split’ or ‘dual-firmness’ mattress might be the best option.
 These models — typically Queen and King sizes — feature different firmness ratings on either side to accommodate couples with different needs.

 It’s also important to note that many airbeds sold today offer adjustable firmness settings, including dual-firmness settings for couples.